python-discord/code-jam-5/thoughtful_termites/README.md

 including:

 - `>trivia`: A general trivia game that tests the user's knowledge.
+- `>reacttest`: Test your reaction speed with this minigame!
 - `>farmertown`: Are you the best farmer in the town?

     Play a game of FarmerTown with the bot.